 An investigation into the ways that maritime commerce provided the foundation for the growth of the United States from pre-Columbian times through the Civil War.
 The focus of the course will be on the growth of America as a sea power, and the influence of the U. S. Navy and its role in promoting American merchant shipping.
-Prerequisite: HUMN 201 or 202.
+Prerequisite: HIST 101.